-Councillor Ian Hudspeth - in the Chair

-Dr Kiren Collison (Vice-Chairman)

-Stuart Bell Lucy Butler Christine Gore Councillor Steve Harrod Dr Bruno Holthof District Councillor Andrew McHugh Val Messenger Louise Patten Yvonne Rees Ben Riley Councillor Lawrie Stratford Prof George Smith Kate Terroni City Councillor Louise Upton
+Board Members: Councillor Ian Hudspeth - in the Chair Dr Kiren Collison (Vice-Chairman) Stuart Bell Lucy Butler Christine Gore Councillor Steve Harrod Dr Bruno Holthof District Councillor Andrew McHugh Val Messenger Louise Patten Yvonne Rees Ben Riley Councillor Lawrie Stratford Prof George Smith Kate Terroni City Councillor Louise Upton Officers: Whole of meeting Julie Dean (Resources) These notes indicate the outcomes of this meeting and those responsible for taking the agreed action.
+For background documentation please refer to the agenda and supporting papers available on the Council's web site ( www.oxfordshire.gov.uk .)
+If you have a que (julie.dean@oxfordshire.go ry please contact Julie Dean, Tel: ov.uk) 07393 001089 ACTION 1 Welcome by Chairma (Agenda No. 1) an, Councillor lan Hudspeth The Chairman welcome d all to the meeting, in particular Ann

-Other Members in Attendance: Councillor (for Agenda Item)

-Other Persons in Attendance:

-By Invitation:

-Officers:

-Whole of meeting

-Part of meeting

-Agenda Item Officer Attend ling

-These notes indicate the outcomes of this meeting and those responsible for taking the agreed action.
-For background documentation please refer to the agenda and supporting papers available on the Council's web site (www.oxfordshire.gov.uk.)

-ACTION Welcome by Chairman, Councillor lan Hudspeth (Agenda No. 1) The Chairman welcomed all to the meeting, in particular Ann Ford, Deanna Westwood and Nick Warren, Care Quality Commission.
+Ford, Deanna Westwood and Nick Warren, Care Quality

+Commission.
 2 Apologies for Absence and Temporary Appointments (Agenda No. 2) An apology for absence was received from David Radbourne.
-3 Declarations of Interest - see guidance note opposite (Agenda No. 3) Kate Terroni, Director for Adult Services, declared a personal interest in the business of the Board for this meeting, on account of her future new appointment as a chief inspector of Adult Social Care in the Care Quality Commission.
+Andrea Newman (Resources) 3 Declarations of Interest - see guidance note opposite (Agenda No. 3) Kate Terroni, Director for Adult Services, declared a personal interest in the business of the Board for this meeting, on account of her future new appointment as a chief inspector of Adult Social Care in the Care Quality Commission.
 The Chairman took this opportunity to thank her on behalf of all members of the Board for her valuable input into the Board's work and wished her well for the future.
 4 Petitions and Public Address (Agenda No. 4) No requests had been received to submit a petition or address the meeting.
 5 Welcome and Context (Agenda No. 5) Prior to the presentation to be given by the CQC, the Chairman gave a brief contextual summary of the current scene.
 He pointed out that nothing contained within the Action Plan had held any surprise and indeed had given a platform for the Board to take forward its plans for a full review of the Board's governance.
 The Board had asked itself what rationale for strategic leadership was required from the point of view of patients/residents who required a smooth flow across the system and joined-up care.

-6 CQC Local System Review Progress Report (Agenda No. 6)

-At the conclusion of their presentation the Inspectors briefly summarised their findings as a significant amount of work had been done, but there was more to do.
+All to note 6 CQC Local System Review Progress Report (Agenda No. 6) At the conclusion of their presentation the Inspectors briefly summarised their findings as a significant amount of work had been done, but there was more to do.
 This, they could say with confidence, would be conducted with the same strong commitment already shown.
-The Board was advised not to place too much emphasis on chasing the performance indicators, but to embed good practice which would in turn deliver good performance.
+The Board was advised not to place All to note too much emphasis on chasing the performance indicators, but to embed good practice which would in turn deliver good performance.